rjleveque/amath586s2015/sphinx/codes.rst

 notebooks since they also support Julia, R, and other languages besides Python).

+Notebooks can be found in `$AM586/codes/` if you want to run the notebook.

 If you want to easily run notebooks without installing any software, you might try :ref:`smc`.